CSAFE-ISU/cmcR/README.md

 Conversely, the `comparison_2to1` direction refers to Fadul 1-2 is partitioned into a grid of cells and compared to regions in Fadul 1-1.
-The CMC counts we obtain are similar for both directions.

 ``` r
 nrow(kmCMC$originalMethodCMCs$comparison_2to1)